StaxWP/visibility-logic-elementor/readme.txt

 2. Advanced - Visibility control settings - Hide for users

 == Changelog ==

+= 2.1.7 =
+* Date and time conditions UI improvement to show current server time in editor

 = 2.1.6 =
 * Fix Section restriction when used with Hide HTML option